1. Home

 Example Setup

-Figure 1 showcases the design we’ll be using as an example to explain conditional interactions.
+The figure below showcases the design we’ll be using as an example to explain conditional interactions.
 The example is a short survey, it starts with the leftmost screen and ends with either one of the rightmost screens.
 Whenever two screens are stacked on top of each other in the Figma canvas this means that the user we’ll either be presented with the top or bottom screen.

-The way we’ll determine whether the top or bottom screen must be shown will be based on the user’s answer in the very first screen, which is shown in Figure 2.
+The way we’ll determine whether the top or bottom screen must be shown will be based on the user’s answer in the very first screen, which is shown below.
 More precisely, if the user answers with “Agree” or “Strongly Agree” (i.e. a likert result > 3) we’ll only present them with the topmost screens in the subsequent questions.
 Otherwise the user will be presented with the bottom screens.

 Conditional Flows in the weave.ly Editor